 Who is Blue Collar Worker

-Blue-collar workers, also known as frontline workers, are employees who perform manual labor.
-These jobs typically do not require formal education, but that doesn't mean they lack skill or qualification.
-Many blue-collar roles demand specialized training and expertise.
+Blue-collar workers are employees who perform manual labor.
+While many blue-collar jobs do not require formal education, they often demand specific skills and qualifications.
+Numerous blue-collar professions necessitate specialized training and expertise.

 Importance of Skills and Safety of Blue Collar